tiresoti/xo-game/XO Game/glfw/README.md

 # GLFW binaries for 64-bit Windows

-NB: this folder was downloaded from https://www.glfw.org/download I excluded the docs folder from my repo.
-You can find it in the original folder, if needed.
+_NB: this folder was downloaded from https://www.glfw.org/download and I excluded the docs folder from my repo.
+You can find it by this link, if you need it._

 This archive contains headers, pre-compiled static libraries, import libraries and DLLs for GLFW 3.3.8.